ankitt-gupta/ankit-dsa-master/arrays-dsa/README.md

 			Input: arr[] = {100, 180, 260, 310, 40, 535, 695}
 			Output: 865
-			Explanation: Buy the stock on day 0 and sell it on day 3 => 310 ñ 100 = 210
+			Explanation: Buy the stock on day 0 and sell it on day 3 => 310 ‚Äì 100 = 210
-			                       Buy the stock on day 4 and sell it on day 6 => 695 ñ 40 = 655
+			                       Buy the stock on day 4 and sell it on day 6 => 695 ‚Äì 40 = 655
 			                       Maximum Profit  = 210 + 655 = 865
 			Input: arr[] = {4, 2, 2, 2, 4}
 			Output: 2
-			Explanation: Buy the stock on day 1 and sell it on day 4 => 4 ñ 2 = 2
+			Explanation: Buy the stock on day 1 and sell it on day 4 => 4 ‚Äì 2 = 2
 			                       Maximum Profit  = 2